Rules for 6v6 & 7v7 soccer follow OSA's Playing Rules Of Indoor Soccer with the following exceptions:

-- No additions to competitive (leagues with playoffs) team rosters after game eight (8).
+- No additions to team rosters after 2/3's of league games have been played.

 Unlimited substitutions at any time in the game within 1 meter of player bench.

-- League games are 2x20 minutes with a one (1) minute half time.
+- League games are 2x20 or 2x25min minutes with a one (1) minute half time.

 - Tournament games are 1x25 minutes with stoppage time in the last minute.